 So, Let’s uncover some facts about lactic acid.

-One of the main culprits that causes lactic acid in the hindgut is pectins, which are naturally occurring plant starches.
+One of the main culprits that causes lactic acid in the hindgut is pectins, which are a plant's cellular building material, a naturally occurring structural carbohydrate, aka 'starch'.
 And where do we find a huge concentration of pectins?
-Our neon-green leafy grass!
+Our neon-green leafy grass ...

-Those leaf blades are full of pectins with zero cellulose fibre - cellulose fibre is only found in the stems of mature, stemmy grass that’s been allowed to seed, i.e. hay or tall, fibrous, standing hay, hence why hay is the best forage we can give our horses.
-Hence also the main reason why our neon-green grass is not so great for our horses.
+Those leaf blades are full of pectins, because the leaf blade is a critical part of the grass's growth phase, to grow into a mature stemmy grass and seed head - spring grass is very rich in pectin because it's literally the new young leaves of new, growing grass.
+Thing is, those young growing blades have zero cellulose fibre - cellulose fibre is only found in the mature grass stems, i.e. hay or tall, fibrous, standing hay, hence why hay is the best forage we can give our horses.
+Hence also the main reason why our neon-green grass is not so great for our horses' hindguts.

-So, when our client's boy was in so much trouble after his grass binge, it was all thanks to that overload of green leafy grass pectin hitting his hindgut and creating a whole bunch of pH-lowering, lactic acid by the unfriendly lactic acid bacteria, turning his hindgut environment into a red raw sour burn.
+So, back to our client's boy who was in so much trouble after his grass binge, all due to that overload of grass pectin hitting his hindgut and creating a whole bunch of pH-lowering, lactic-acid by the unfriendly lactic-acid bacteria, turning his hindgut environment into a red raw sour burn.
 Oh, and yes - apples and carrots contain pectins too ☹

 Why?
 Because us humans naturally have lacto bacteria in our gut microbiome.
 Look at any human probiotic product label and you'll see a host of lactobacillus on the list, including lactobacillus acidophilus - in humans they're meant to be there.
 But absolutely not in horses ...